-All matches shall be played on natural turf pitches.
-The use of PVA and other adhesives in the preparation of pitches is not permitted.
+The match shall be played on a natural turf pitch.
+The use of PVA and other adhesives in the preparation of the pitch used for the match is not permitted.

 7 THE CREASES

 7.1 The creases

 The positions of a bowling crease, a popping crease and two return creases shall be marked by white lines, as set out in clauses 7.2, 7.3 and 7.4, at each end of the pitch.
 See paragraph 1 of Appendix C.